mohammadbutt/42_get_next_line/README.md

+# Project status - Finished Code - Readme in progress
 # Get_Next_Line
-# Project status - Finished Code - Readme in progress
-This project, get_next_line, mimics the functionality of getline.
-It opens and reads a file or input from a user and then prints out a line.

-Below are some notes on the functions that are being used. int	 open	(const char *filepath,	 int flag);

-RETURN VALUE: open() returns an int value, which is the file descriptor.
+This project intends to mimic the functionality of getline, which reads the line from a source then outputs it.
+The purpose of thie project was to understand how memory works.

+# Features
+This program reads multiple different files and keeps track of where each file finished reading when a new line occurs.

+RETURN VALUES:
-+ If a file is not read successfully, then the file descriptor of -1 is returned.
++ If a file is not read successfully or file name is invalid, then the program returns a valus of -1.
-+ If a file is read successfully then a small, but a non-negative number is returned.
-A file descriptor of 3 is usually assigned to the first file that's opened.
++ If a file is read successfully then 1 is returned.
++ If the program is done reading a file and the last line is read again then the program will return 0.
 + Open will not assign a file descriptor of 0 (Standard input), 1(Standard output), and 2(Standard error).

 Flag has the following access modes: O_RDONLY, O_WRONLY, O_RDWR.